redgeoff/js-seed/README.md

 Test in phantomjs, generate code coverage and check for 100% coverage:

     $ npm run browser-coverage-full-test
-    You can then view the test coverage by opening cache/coverage/browser/lcov-report/index.html in a browser
+    You can then view the test coverage by opening cache/coverage/browser/lcov-report/index.html in any browser